 UC is an inflammatory bowel disease (IBD) that affects the large intestine (colon and rectum).
 It differs from Crohn’s disease, which is also an inflammatory bowel disease.
-While Crohn’s can affect any part of the gastrointestinal (GI) tract from mouth to anus, UC affects only the large intestine.
+While Crohn’s can affect any part of the gastrointestinal (GI) tract, UC affects only the large intestine.

 Doctors perform tests to determine the location and type of ulcerative colitis.
 Symptoms may vary depending on the extent and severity of inflammation in the rectum and the colon.

 Ulcerative colitis is often classified as an immune-mediated inflammatory disease.

 Inflammation occurs inside your large intestine because of a long lasting and abnormal response by your immune system.
 The inflammation in the large intestine can cause painful and unpredictable symptoms.
 These can vary from person to person.

 There are different types of UC, based on location.
 Learn about each.